ajax-76/hash_url/README.md

 # URL_HASHING

-Contains API for Convertion od long into its hash.
+Contains API for Convertion of long url into its hash.

 ## Usage